Kushagra-a11ly/Exploratory-Data-Analysis/Tata Motors Stock Analysis Prediction(1995-2025)/README.md

 License

-📌 Overview
+Overview
 For over three decades, Tata Motors Limited has stood as one of the most closely watched equities on the National Stock Exchange of India — a bellwether for the country's automotive sector, a barometer of domestic consumption, and a stock that has moved markets with every strategic decision from the landmark acquisition of Jaguar Land Rover in 2008 to its ongoing transformation into an electric vehicle powerhouse.
 This dataset captures that entire journey.
 Compiled from official NSE records and spanning January 1995 through August 2025, this is a longitudinal daily price history containing over 7,500 trading sessions of OHLCV data, market microstructure metrics, and pre-computed technical indicators — cleaned, enriched, and structured for immediate use in quantitative research, financial modelling, and machine learning applications.

-🏭 About Tata Motors
+About Tata Motors
 Tata Motors Limited is the automotive flagship of the Tata Group, one of India's oldest and most diversified industrial conglomerates.
 Headquartered in Mumbai, the company manufactures a broad portfolio spanning passenger vehicles, commercial trucks, electric vehicles, and premium automotive brands through its wholly-owned subsidiary, Jaguar Land Rover.
 As a constituent of the NIFTY 50 index, TATAMOTORS is among the most liquid and institutionally traded equities on the NSE, making its price history both historically rich and analytically valuable.
-The stock's 30-year trading record encompasses some of the most consequential moments in modern Indian financial history — the post-liberalisation bull market of the late 1990s, the dot-com correction, the 2008 global financial crisis, the JLR acquisition and its subsequent debt cycle, the COVID-19 pandemic shock and recovery of 2020–2021, and the current structural re-rating driven by EV adoption and JLR's return to profitability.
+The stock's 30-year trading record encompasses some of the most consequential moments in modern Indian financial history:
+PeriodEventLate 1990sPost-liberalisation bull market2000–2001Dot-com correction2008Global financial crisis & JLR acquisition2011–2016JLR debt cycle2020–2021COVID-19 pandemic shock and recovery2022–2025EV structural re-rating & JLR return to profitability
 Each of these episodes is legible in the data.

-🗂️ Dataset Composition
+Dataset Composition
 AttributeDetailExchangeNational Stock Exchange of India (NSE)Ticker SymbolTATAMOTORSAsset ClassEquity — Large Cap / NIFTY 50 ConstituentData FrequencyDaily (per trading session)Coverage PeriodJanuary 1995 – August 2025Approximate Row Count~7,500 trading sessionsTotal Feature Columns14Missing ValuesNone (post-cleaning)File FormatCSV (UTF-8 encoded)

-🔬 Feature Reference
+Feature Reference
 Market Price Data
 ColumnDescriptionDateCalendar date of the trading session, aligned to NSE market holidays.
 Format: YYYY-MM-DD.SymbolNSE ticker identifier.
 Consistently recorded as TATAMOTORS throughout the full dataset.OpenPrice at which the first executed trade occurred at session open, in Indian Rupees (₹).HighHighest traded price recorded during the session, in ₹.LowLowest traded price recorded during the session, in ₹.CloseOfficial NSE-published closing price at end of session, in ₹.PrevCloseClosing price from the immediately preceding trading session.
 Used as the basis for daily return calculation.
 Volume & Market Microstructure